Jonny Quest: Cover-Up at Roswell

-Jonny Quest: Cover-Up at Roswell is a computer game released by Virgin Sound and Vision for the series The Real Adventures of Jonny Quest in August 1996.
+Jonny Quest: Cover-Up at Roswell is a point-and-click adventure computer game released by Virgin Sound and Vision in August 1996.
+Based on the series The Real Adventures of Jonny Quest, the player controls Jonny Quest, Hadji Singh, and Jessie Bannon as they recover alien artifacts that have fallen to Earth and navigate a government cover-up of the situation.

 Gameplay

 Gameplay consists of clicking areas on images of locations—whether the Serengeti plains or Manhattan—to navigate paths in search of the objects.
 Occasionally, players encounter mini games, such as the task of guiding a diving bell away from rocks or shooting rats with a slingshot.
 Though characters appear on screen, there is no dynamic movement save for mini games.
-Allowing access to personal and government files at two points in the game, Roswell contains a vehicle guide to Real Adventures and several in-universe e-mails.
+Allowing access to personal and government files at two points in the game, Roswell contains a vehicle guide to Real Adventures and several in-universe emails.
 These communications range from dossiers on the Quest team to a demand from a restaurant owner that Race reimburse him for damages caused when the bodyguard mistook a busboy for a criminal mastermind.